This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 To delete all existing symbols

-1. Click on the top button
+1. Click Delete All at the top of the page.

 Importing symbols

-To import a configuration file
+To import symbols from a configuration file

-Figure: Symbols import window
+Figure: Symbols import dialog

 Exporting symbols